microsoft/pxt/papers/CACMmicrobit/README.txt

   - BBC Micro:bit (RFP in December 2014, project starts in 2015)
     - BBC Learning: BBC Make it Digital Campaign (major focus in 2015)
     - vision of a simple "IoT" device with integrated sensors and outputs
-    - "create an engaging hands-on learning experience that allows any level of young coder from absolute beginner to advanced maker to get involved and be part of something exciting."
   - BBC micro:bit designed/implemented by set of partners (2015-2016)
     - UK focused (philanthropic effort with partners contributing time, people, cash)
     - deliver end-to-end experience